pnnl/tesp/examples/ieee8500/README.md

 (ETP) model as estimate from the thermal integrity level.

 All three run over FNCS with the precooling agent in tesp_support.precool.
-The Mac/Linux run files are run30.sh, runti30.sh and run8500.sh,
+Since ISGT 2018, some changes have been made to the precooling agent:

+- Only 25 houses are allowed to change setpoint at each time step; others wait until a subsequent step
+- The precooling temperature offset is randomized from 1.9 to 2.1 degrees

-respectively.
-These simulations take up to 4 hours to run.
-Example steps
+These simulations take up to 1 hour to run.
+Example steps are:
-are:

     a. "python3 prepare_cases.py"
-    b. "./run8500.sh" (Mac/Linux) or "run8500" (Windows)
+    b. "./run8500.sh"
     c. "python3 plots.py inv8500" after the simulation completes
     d. "python3 bill.py inv8500"
     e. "python3 plot_invs.py inv8500"

-Note: in the preceeding steps, on Windows, use "python" instead of "python3".
-On Mac OS X, use "pythonw" instead of "python3" for the last three plotting steps.

 There are three GridLAB-D definitions near the top of *inv30.glm*, *invti30.glm* and *inv8500.glm*.
-These determine the solar inverter control modes, and (only) one of them should be uncommented.
+These determine the solar inverter control modes, and (only) one of them should be enabled.
+The script files do this on the command line to GridLAB-D, e.g., *-D INV_MODE=VOLT_VAR*.
+Inside the GLM files, one and only one of the following lines must be left uncommented:

+- #define INVERTER_MODE=${INV_MODE}
 - //#define INVERTER_MODE=CONSTANT_PF
 - //#define INVERTER_MODE=VOLT_VAR
 - //#define INVERTER_MODE=VOLT_WATT